Local

 MBTA officials entered a closed-door meeting to discuss the investigation during Thursday’s meeting.

-“Staff have requested that the board enter into executive session to discuss strategy with respect to litigation and to investigate charges of criminal misconduct or to consider the filing of criminal complaint,” said Thomas Glynn, outgoing chairman of the board.
+“Staff have requested that the board enter into executive session to discuss strategy with respect to litigation and to investigate charges of criminal misconduct or to consider the filing of a criminal complaint,” said Thomas Glynn, outgoing chairman of the board.

 The executive session came after Eng talked about two other recent controversies that happened this month.